 While the majority of the Australian Arid Lands Botanic Botanic Garden is off-limit to dogs, leashed dogs are able to join you at the Matthew Flinders Red Cliffs Lookout, overlooking the waters of the upper gulf.
 Drive to the lookout through the garden, then take the short walk along the clifftops.

 If you’re wanting to stay the night with your dog in Port Augusta, one of the best options is Discovery Parks – Port Augusta.
 This caravan park allows pets on sites, as well as in selected economy cabins.
-Look out for the options listed as “Pet Friendly” if booking on their website.
+Look out for the options listed as “Pet Friendly” when booking.
 The park features a camp kitchen and swimming pool.

 Port Augusta to Coober Pedy (540km)